darrownet/react-mobx-boilerplate/README.md

 # React Mobx Boilerplate
-A modest boilerplate for the aspiring developer who would like to implement Mobx for application level state management.
+A modest boilerplate for those who would like to implement Mobx for application level state management.

 ---